Skittysh/TechNewsFetcher/README.md

 # Tech News Fetcher
-Tech News Fetcher is a simple Python script that allows you to grab the latest tech headlines from CNN and FOX News.
-Additionally, if you have an OpenAI API key with available tokens, you can generate a very brief summary of the day's important news.
+Tech News Fetcher is a simple Python script that lets you grab the latest tech headlines from CNN and FOX News.
+Additionally, if you have an OpenAI API key with available tokens, you can generate a brief summary of the day's important news.

 ## Features
 - **Get Latest Tech Headlines:** Choose between CNN and FOX News to fetch the most recent tech news.
-- **AI Summary:** With an OpenAI API key, you can get a brief, AI-powered sumamry of today's top news.
+- **AI Summary:** With an OpenAI API key, you can get a brief, AI-powered summary of today's top news.

 ## Dependencies
 Before you start, make sure you have the following installed: